Zero-Shot Video Question Answering via Frozen Bidirectional Language Models: Qualitative analysis of the frozen self-attention patterns in

 \section{Qualitative analysis of the \emph{frozen} self-attention patterns in \model{}}

-We have shown in Section~\ref{sec:ablations} that the visual modality is crucial for the zero-shot VideoQA performance.
+We show in Section~\ref{sec:ablations} that the visual modality is crucial for the zero-shot VideoQA performance.
 Here we further analyze qualitatively \emph{how}, for zero-shot VideoQA, our model makes use of the visual modality through self-attention layers which are \textit{frozen} after text-only pretraining.
-Figure~\ref{fig:attnsup} illustrates the self-attention patterns in \model{} for the second example in the first row of Figure~\ref{fig:qualitativesup1}.
-Despite the freezing, we observe that these layers actually enable visual-language interactions.
-Indeed, in the first layer (Figure~\ref{fig:attnsup}, left), the [CLS], [MASK] and [SEP] tokens attend to the visual tokens.
-Moreover, we observe substantially different patterns in the last layer (Figure~\ref{fig:attnsup}, right): while the [MASK] token still attends to visual tokens, the different visual tokens at different timesteps attend to each other and the [CLS] and [SEP] tokens mainly attend to other text tokens.
-This qualitative analysis suggests that the \emph{frozen} self-attention layers in \model{} do enable visual-language interactions, and is consistent with the quantitative results presented in Section~\ref{sec:ablations}.
+Figure~\ref{fig:attnsup} illustrates the self-attention patterns in \model{} for the second example in the first row of Figure~\ref{fig:qualitativesup}.
+Despite the freezing, we observe that these layers actually enable visual-linguistic interactions.
+Indeed, in the first layer (Figure~\ref{fig:qualitativesup}, left), the [CLS], [MASK] and [SEP] tokens significantly attend to the visual tokens.
+Moreover, we observe substantially different patterns in the last layer (Figure~\ref{fig:qualitativesup}, right): while the [MASK] token still attends to visual tokens, the different visual tokens at different timesteps attend between each other and the [CLS] and [SEP] tokens mainly attend to other text tokens.
+Consistently with results presented in Section~\ref{sec:ablations}, this qualitative analysis suggests that the \emph{frozen} self-attention layers in \model{} do enable visual-linguistic interactions.